EWU looks to extend streak vs Montana State - KTVZ

 EWU looks to extend streak vs Montana State

-BOTTOM LINE: Eastern Washington looks for its sixth straight conference win against Montana State.
+BOTTOM LINE: Eastern Washington looks for its seventh straight conference win against Montana State.
 Eastern Washington’s last Big Sky loss came against the Northern Colorado Bears 78-76 on Jan.
-21. Montana State lost 82-74 on the road to Weber State in its most recent game.
+21. Montana State lost 93-77 loss at home to Eastern Washington in its most recent game.

-PLENTY OF EXPERIENCE: Senior leadership has been on display for both of these teams.
-Amin Adamu, Xavier Bishop and Abdul Mohamed have collectively accounted for 47 percent of Montana State’s scoring this season and 53 percent of the team’s points over its last five games.
-For Eastern Washington, Tanner Groves, Kim Aiken Jr. and Jacob Davison have scored 50 percent of the team’s points this season.
+SENIOR STUDS: Montana State’s Amin Adamu, Xavier Bishop and Abdul Mohamed have combined to account for 46 percent of the team’s scoring this season, including 50 percent of all Bobcats points over the last five games.

-STREAK SCORING: Montana State has won its last four home games, scoring an average of 87.5 points while giving up 67.3.
+UNDEFEATED WHEN: Eastern Washington is a perfect 5-0 when it holds an opponent to 64 points or fewer.
+The Eagles are 4-6 when opponents score more than 64.

-ASSIST RATIOS: The Eagles have recently gotten baskets via assists more often than the Bobcats.
-Montana State has an assist on 37 of 77 field goals (48.1 percent) over its previous three outings while Eastern Washington has assists on 58 of 98 field goals (59.2 percent) during its past three games.
+STREAK SCORING: Eastern Washington has won its last three road games, scoring 88 points, while allowing 76 per game.

-DID YOU KNOW: Eastern Washington has committed a turnover on just 16.3 percent of its possessions this season, which is the second-lowest rate among all Big Sky teams.
-The Eagles have turned the ball over only 11.9 times per game this season.
+DID YOU KNOW: Eastern Washington as a team has made 8.7 3-pointers per game this season, which is second-most among Big Sky teams.
+The Eagles have averaged 10.3 3-pointers per game over their last three games.

 For more AP college basketball coverage: https://apnews.com/Collegebasketball and http://twitter.com/AP_Top25